 The 17th century, the so-called Age of Louis XIV, was an era of decadence.
 During Louis’s reign, French culture came to exercise a universal appeal – the Palace of Versailles, the birthplace of Versailles panels being a classic example.
-Louis ushered in a demand for patterned parquet floors that is as strong today as it was in 1684.

 Understand what differentiates an Element7 engineered parquet floor from others.